The Journal of the Sylvia Townsend Warner Society

 Article publication charges (APC)

-UCL Press journals do not charge an Article-Processing Charge (APC).
-The Journal of the Sylvia Townsend Warner Society authors of accepted papers will not be required to make an APC payment before publication of their article.
+UCL Press journals do not charge an Article-Processing Charge (APC) for submission or publication in this journal.
+The Journal of the Sylvia Townsend Warner Society authors will not be required to make an APC payment for submission or publication of their article.

 Previous volumes of The Journal of the Sylvia Townsend Warner Society are available via the Sylvia Townsend Warner Society.
 Please contact the society for further information, or to read more please visit the Sylvia Townsend Warner Society website

 How to submitAuthors should follow the journal’s author guidelines.
 Manuscripts that are not formatted appropriately for the journal will be referred to edit accordingly before peer review.

 All submissions should be sent to the Editor.
 Please email your full manuscript, author CV, as well as a 300 word abstract to the Editor at email@example.com

 Before submitting to the journal, all authors must have read and agreed to the journal’s editorial policy.

 Preparing your manuscript

 Authors are requested to reference the UCL Press author guidelines, as well as the following specific instructions outlined here.
 It is the responsibility of the author to ensure adherence to the style guide.
 Please note that editors will not undertake any extensive formatting to this extent, and anything not adhering to the guidelines might be returned for revision.